Table of Content

 The initiative was encouraged by the Dutch Government and resulted from fruitful discussion and cooperation between the Growing Media Europe member companies, the International Peat Society (IPS) and the Dutch Growing Media Producers Organisation (VPN).
-Jan Astrup, Board Member of GME, has been elected as a new Board Member of RPP in 2019.
+Tomi Koivula of the company Neova has been elected to represent Growing Media Europe as a new RPP Board Member in 2020.

-The criteria and the certification system were developed in close cooperation with Wetlands International and other stakeholders.
+The criteria and the certification system were developed in close cooperation with Wetlands International and other NGOs in a multistakeholder process.
 The system lays down requirements from site-selection till after-use, which are established in consultation with various stakeholders and organisations (GM producers, environmental NGOs, growing media users and scientists).
 It is Growing Media Europe´s objective to achieve that the certification of responsibly produced peat will become the industry’s standard approach to peatlands extraction in the future.

 More information can be found here

 Growing Media Europe has successfully created a sector guideline that defines rules on calculating the environmental footprint of growing media.
 The guideline was developed in full coherence with the Product Environmental Footprint Category Rules (PEFCR) of the European Commission, which sets strict guidelines on the scope and factors used for the LCA.
 More information will follow soon.